Update: This post has been updated as at 24 May 2018 to reflect new developments in MTP and the new memory requirements for our MTP implementation.

 Fast and lightweight Verification

 MTP although it is computationally and memory intensive to find the solution, once found, its solution can be quickly and efficiently verified without requiring a lot of memory.
-Although our reference implementation uses 2gb of RAM making it noticeable on many CPUs thus discouraging botnets as it would be noticeable to the user, MTP is designed to even support RAM usage up to 10 gb while remaining quick to verify that is not possible with other PoW implementations.
+Our MTP implementation will use 4GB of RAM making it noticeable on many CPUs thus discouraging botnets as it would be noticeable to the user, MTP proofs are designed to support RAM usage up to 8 gb while remaining quick to verify that is not possible with other existing PoW implementations.

 This is important since by keeping verification quick, this makes the network more resistant to DoS attacks that target verifiers.
 It also allows lightweight hardware such as smartphones to perform verification which is not possible on many other hard memory hard algorithms.
 Verification speed of MTP is expected to be pretty quick.